 Does your school collect Box Tops?
 This magnetic DIY box from Adventures In Wonderland would be the perfect place to collect them.

 Check out Martha Stewart for this magnetic lunch menu.
-Great way to get your child to plan a weeks worth of lunch and save time in the mornings.
+Great way to get your child to plan a weeks worth of lunch and save time in the mornings. *Update: Martha Stewart doesn't appear to be offering this lunch menu on their website any longer but Yellow Bliss Road has a very similar one HERE.

 I need one of these family charging stations by Driven by Decor so that my teens can charge their phones at night and always know where they are in the morning.